OSMLatam/OSM-Notes-Ingestion/README.md

 profile can be used for any user.

 * 40 minutes: Downloading the countries and maritimes areas.
-* 2 minutes: Download Planet notes file.
+* 1 minute: Download Planet notes file.
+* 4 minutes: Processing XML notes file, but this requirest 6GB RAM.
-* 4 hours: Locating notes in the appropriate country.
+* 8 hours: Locating notes in the appropriate country.
   This DB process is in parallel with multiple threads.
 * 1 hour: Loading the ETL from main tables.
 * 20 minutes: Preparing the countries datamart.
 * 5 days: Preparing the users datamart.
+  This process is asynchronous, it means each ETL execution processes 500 users.
   This part analyzes the most active user first; then, all old users that have contributed with only one note.